Wolf Pack Wednesday: Diversity and Social Justice

 - Plus+: Help foster inclusivity at Loyola and advocate for the LGBTQIA+ community.

 For more ways to get involved, browse our student engagement platform HowlConnnect!

 While we are proud of the steps our students, faculty, and staff have taken to help build an inclusive and informed campus, we also know that we have more work to do.
-Read this message from President Tetlow about our plans as a university to continue to make diversity, equity, and inclusion a priority at Loyola.
+Here are some of the offices and institutions on campus dedicated to helping us make meaningful change within our community.